-4. Apply low-strength (purple) Loctite® or equivalent thread sealant to the electrode and needle shaft threads.
-Install the new electrode finger-tight.
+Apply low-strength (purple) Loctite[®] or equivalent thread sealant to the electrode needle and fluid rod threads.
+Install the electrode needle finger-tight.
 Do not over-tighten it.

 To avoid damaging the plastic threads or contact wire, be very careful when installing the electrode.